-On this date in 1564, Christopher ("Kit") Marlowe was born.
+On this date in 1564, Christopher "Kit" Marlowe was born.
 The poet and dramatist, who authored "Tamburlaine" (c.
 1587) and "Tragedy of Dr. Faustus" (c.
-1588), is considered the greatest English dramatist before Shakespeare.
+1588), was a contemporary of William Shakespeare.
 Educated at Cambridge, Marlowe worked as an actor and dramatist.
-One of Marlowe's enduring poems is the "The Passionate Shepherd to his Love" ("Come live with me and be my love. . .")
+One of his enduring poems is the "The Passionate Shepherd to His Love" with its opening line "Come live with me and be my love."

 “[H]e counts religion but a childish toy,

 And holds there is no sin but ignorance.”

 —Marlowe, "The Jew of Malta" (c.
 1589)

 © Freedom From Religion Foundation.
 All rights reserved.

 On this date in 1986, actress/writer Alice Hannah Meiqui Greczyn was born in Walnut Creek, Calif., to Jane and Ted Greczyn, the eldest of their five children.
 Her parents met at the University of California-Berkeley, where her dad was a campus police officer and her mother was a student.
 Both were very religious and raised the children as "Holy Roller-style" Pentecostals.

 Church services were "very emotive, very falling to the floor, being 'slain in the spirit,' rolling around, shaking, praying in tongues, prophesying, massive outpours of laughter and crying," Greczyn recalled.
 (The Graceful Atheist podcast, March 9, 2021)